krystofl/krystofl.github.io/_posts/2019-12-10-philippines.md

 From Bohol we took a ferry back to Cebu, and then hopped on a plane to the island of Busuanga, where we stayed in the Garden of Eden - an isolated farm in the middle of the island.

-TODO: Garden of Eden video

 The farm is owned and run by Gunther and Eden.
 Gunther moved to the island from Germany some 30 years ago - at the time, his plan was to travel Asia until he ran out of money.
 He ended up starting some businesses in Busuanga and never did run out of money… and so he’s still there.
 Eden grew up on a farm on another island in the Philippines.

+{% include post_image_full.html
+   filename="IMG_20191116_175344-COLLAGE.jpg"
+   title="The Garden of Eden on Busuanga" caption="The Garden of Eden on Busuanga" %}

 The farm is “sustainable and eco-friendly”.
 That to Gunther means that no animals live in cages or have leashes, and only the plants that mother nature wants to grow in the Philippines are grown.
 If something is tough to grow… they don’t grow it.
 The things that are supposed to grow in the climate grow on their with only minimal care, they say.
 Much of the food we ate, including all of the fruits and vegetables, as well as the coffee, is from the farm.

 There are many animals everywhere, including young ones: a baby horse, a baby goat, lots of piglets, and we watched Boa the Doberman give birth to eight beautiful big healthy puppies.

-{% include post_image_full.html
-   filename="IMG_20191116_175344-COLLAGE.jpg"
-   title="The Garden of Eden on Busuanga" caption="The Garden of Eden on Busuanga" %}

 At dusk, everyone gathers around the kitchen, and Eden feeds us all in turn: first the guests, then Gunther, then the various gathered relatives and neighbors, then the cats, then the dogs, then the geese, and only then, once everyone else is full, Eden finally feeds herself.
 What steel resolve, I thought.